MLOps Blog

 • Automation layer

-For you to concentrate on training the model and fine-tuning the hyperparameters, the pipeline automation tool helps you with data preparation, testing, and real-time deployment.
+For you to concentrate on model training the model and fine-tuning the hyperparameters, the pipeline automation tool helps you with preparing data, testing, and real-time deployment.
 You’ll only need to provide your supervision to create a state-of-the-art ML solution.

 • Central management layer